top of page

 Why choose to travel by private or shared shuttle?

 • For travelers seeking convenience, private shuttles are a great option.
-You can hire a driver and vehicle to take you anywhere in the country.
+You can hire a driver and a vehicle to take you anywhere in the country.
 This option is ideal for groups or families who want personalized service and flexibility without the hassle of navigating Costa Rica’s roads.

 • Shared shuttles are a popular option for travelers who prefer a balance between convenience and affordability.
 These air-conditioned vans pick you up at your hotel and drop you off at your next destination.